jacklp/octet/octet/src/examples/example_invaderers/README.txt

 19. removed missile functionality.
 20. added bounce back functionality to the player so that the bombs travel in the opposite direction if they collide with the player.
 21. added collision detection functionality so that if the bombs bounce back and hit an enemy it kills the enemy.
+22. completely changed fire bombs functionality so that bombs are only fired by on_screen enemys that are stored in a temporary vector
+23. player movement speed increased.
+Removed the dodge functionality as it is now defunct.